 Academy Members in the DC metro area have the exclusive opportunity to request a summer intern.

-Each year, the Academy recruits highly motivated graduate and undergraduate students nationwide.
+Each year, the Academy recruits highly motivated graduate and undergraduate students nationwide for its summer internship programs.
 Selection Committees identify top applicants who are matched with an organization, where the student will work full-time for 12 weeks.

-Note for 2021 Summer Programs: The Academy will follow official public health guidelines as they are issued in the spring of 2021, and if necessary, transition to a virtual program (teleworking).
+Note for 2023 Summer Programs: The Academy will encourage a return-to-office program based on official public health guidelines as they are issued in the spring of 2023, and if necessary, transition to a hybrid program (teleworking).
 Final arrangements will be discussed with each placement and student selected for the program.

 Why host an Academy Intern?